'Most Wanted Deadbeat Parent' Arrested

 This month, police finally caught up with a fugitive who'd been on the run for almost 20 years.
 His crime?
 Not paying child support.
 Robert Sand, the man the Justice Department labeled its "Most Wanted Deadbeat Parent," owes $1 million to his ex-wife Rita, the New York Times reports.
 Now, Rita and prosecutors face a dilemma that comes up in many deadbeat cases: Should they try to get him sent to prison, or leave him free to work to pay off that debt?

 Sand isn't the only million-dollar deadbeat; indeed, he's the second currently facing federal prosecution in New York.
 That state that alone boasts 23 deadbeat parents owing seven-figures.
 But Sand's case is remarkable nonetheless.
 After divorcing Rita, he remarried, had another child, then left her, leaving him with a yet-bigger child support bill.
 When a Florida family court issued a warrant for his arrest, he fled the country.
 Nor was that the end of his legal troubles; in 2005 he was arrested in Thailand for carrying a fake passport.
-(Read more child support stories.)
+(More child support stories.)

 Get the news faster.